Holy Family (TV series)

 Holy Family (Sagrada familia) is a thriller drama television series created by Manolo Caro for Netflix.
 It stars Najwa Nimri and Alba Flores alongside Macarena Gómez, Ella Kweku, Carla Campra, Álex García, Iván Pellicer, and Álvaro Rico.
 It received a streaming release on 14 October 2022.
-It was renewed for a second season on 15 November 2022.
-Filming for the second season wrapped on 17 February 2023.
+It was renewed for a second and final season on 15 November 2022 which premiered on 17 November 2023.

 Plot

 The plot starts in Melilla in 1998.
-It later moves to the well-off neighborhood of Fuente del Berro.
-The relationship of friendship forged between different women (all mothers) is upended by the haunting past of one of them, Gloria (a purported single mother living with her son and her childminder Aitana) and a new arrival to the neighborhood.
+It later moves to the wealthy Madrid neighbourhood of Fuente del Berro.
+The friendships forged between different women (all mothers) are upended by the haunted past of a new arrival to the neighbourhood, Gloria, a purported single mother living with her son and her childminder Aitana.

 Cast

 Production

 Created by Manolo Caro, the series was written by Caro alongside Fernando Pérez and María Miranda.
 It is a Noc Noc cinema production.
 Shooting locations included Madrid and Melilla.

+Filming for the second season wrapped on 17 February 2023.

 Release

-The 8-episode first season was released on 14 October, 2022.
-It was renewed for a second season on 15 November, 2022.
+The 8-episode first season was released on 14 October 2022.
+It was renewed for a second season on 15 November 2022.
+In July 2023, it was revealed that the 8-episode second season would be its last and was released on 17 November 2023.